MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/synapse.md

 ## Think big, start small, and act fast

-Avoid getting stuck in a never-ending design loop, otherwise known as analysis paralysis, in which you repeatedly rebuild your proof of concept.
+Avoid getting stuck in a never-ending design loop.
+This loop, known as analysis paralysis, is where you repeatedly rebuild your proof of concept.
 Beyond a certain point, extra time spent in this cycle doesn't add equivalent value to your organization's business objectives.

-Even if you haven't identified all design features, it's important to start delivering business value early.
+Even if you haven't identified all design features, it's important to deliver business value early.
 Leave the rest to product innovation by vendors and new capabilities that you add with each build iteration.
 A growth mindset is best cultivated when we accomplish more with less using creativity and innovation.

-At Microsoft, we have been innovating for our customers and have many services for data procurement, storage, analytics, visualization, and data science.
-As well as offering flexibility and options, we understand that simplicity is key.
+At Microsoft, we've been innovating for our customers and have many services for data procurement, storage, analytics, visualization, and data science.
+Along with offering flexibility and options, we understand that simplicity is key.
 Simplicity helps get you started early, so you see a quicker return on investment.

 For example, [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics/) unifies a broad category of services.
 Data product teams have access to a single integrated platform for Business Intelligence (BI), AI, and Continuous Intelligence (CI).
 Azure Synapse is designed for analytics workloads of any scale.